NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronGui/PyModalDialog.rst

     :param index: :class:`int`
     :param widget: :class:`PySide.QtGui.QWidget`

 Inserts a QWidget inherited *widget* at the given *index* of the layout in the dialog.
-This allows to add custom GUI created directly using PySide.
+This allows one to add custom GUI created directly using PySide.
 The widget will always be inserted **after** any user parameter.